 Meanwhile, melt the remaining 2 tbs butter in a skillet over medium high heat.
 Add the onions and cook, stirring, until caramelized, about 20 minutes.
 Season with salt and pepper.

 Combine the barbecue sauce and pulled pork in a saucepan over low heat and cook until warmed through, about 5 minutes.

 Generously spread the butter-mayo mix on one side of each bread slice.
 Slip over half of the bread slices; layer 1 slice of cheddar, 1 macaroni-and-cheese square and another slice of cheddar on each.
 Top each with one-quarter of the pulled pork and caramelized onions and another slice of cheddar.
 Top with the remaining bread slice, butter-side up.

 Heat a large skillet or griddle over medium-low heat.
 Working in batches, cook the sandwich until the cheese melts and the bread is golden, about 5 minutes per side.

 I added bacon.
 My thought was that this was already so bad for me that bacon really wouldn’t add any more build up to my arteries than what I was already getting myself into.

-Yeah, this makes Paula Deen and all her sticks of butter looks like a choir of angels.
+Yeah, this grilled mac and cheese makes Paula Deen and all her sticks of butter looks like a choir of angels.